Billuc/music_downloader/README.md

 # music_downloader_2

-A Java application that provides an interface to download songs, albums or playlists from Spotify/Youtube The music download part is done by ritiek's spotify-downloader : https://github.com/ritiek/spotify-downloader
+A Java application that provides an interface to download songs, albums or playlists.

+Songs are downloaded from Youtube and metadata are automatically applied

+The music download part is done by ritiek's spotify-downloader : https://github.com/ritiek/spotify-downloader

 The application is only an GUI.